microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-an-extended-table.md

 # Creating an Extended Table

-An __extended table__ is a `Table` that leverages data from one or more `DataCooker`s, including cookers that may not neccesarilly be shipped with said `Table`.
+An __extended table__ is a `Table` that leverages data from one or more `DataCooker`s, including cookers that may not necessarily be shipped with said `Table`.
 If a plugin exposes data through cookers, then you can author an extended table to leverage said data.

 At a bare minimum, you must create a new class for your extended table.